TomShacham/http4js/README.md

 - HttpS client use inStream?
 - extract Form, Query, Headers?
-    - headers withHeaders test not override but merge
-    - Body.of instead of BodyOf
 - example app
 - withOptions on withPost
 - convenience response methods eg ok()